Chirag77302/Chirag77302/README.md

 - 🎓 Electrical Engg **Junior** At **NSUT**,Delhi.
-- 💡  I’m currently learning React JS & Redux.
+- 💡  I’m currently learning Spring Boot.
-- 💬 Ask me about C++ , Javascript or any other latest tech .
+- 💬 Ask me about NodeJS , React JS or any other latest tech .
 - 😄 Pronouns: He/His

 ## Languages & Framweorks I Use